-196 The SD provided the GSSB with an update on ongoing work to map the first set of the European taxonomy for GRI Standards, which must be consistent with the taxonomy for the ESRS.
+196 The SD provided the GSSB with an update on ongoing work to map the first set of the European

 197 Sustainability Reporting Standards against the GRI Standards.
 Mapping helps to understand the level

 198 of alignment between GRI and the ESRS.
 This work will inform the development of the XBRL